energyquantified/eq-python-client/docs/userguide/terminology.md

     critical locations)

 Curves may be linked to a place (for instance actual production for a nuclear power plant).
-And a place have a list of all curves connected to it.
+And a place has a list of all curves connected to it.

 ## Resolution, time-zone and frequency